djepar/CoursGenInfo/IntroProg/Rust/doc-rust-lang.md

 The self   is short for &self
 We can have a mutable self, we just have to wrote &mut self as the first parameter

-Why using methods instead of functions : for organization
+Why using methods instead of functions : for organization.

 The user know where to find all the capabilities of a struct

 We can also name a method the same name as a struct's field